WHY SOLAR ENERGY?

 The Generation Tariff:

 This is a set tariff through which your electricity supplier pays you a fixed amount for every unit of electricity your PV system generates for 20 years, whether you use this electricity or export it to the national grid.
-The present rate is 4.32p for systems up to 10kW for every kWh you generate.
+The present FIT rate is 0.15p for the lower rate, 3.41p for the middle rate and 3.79p for the higher rate for systems up to 10kW for every kWh you generate.

 The Export Tariff: